 The Royal Palace, Amsterdam

-(Koninklijk Paleis), on Dam Square in Amsterdam.
-A really humongous Town Hall.
+(in Dutch: Koninklijk Paleis), on Dam Square in Amsterdam.
+A really humongous marble extravaganza Town Hall, glorifying the Dutch Golden Age.

-Join me to better understand and appreciate this huge building.
-The building now known as Royal Palace started out its life as Town Hall, the largest Town Hall ever in Western Europe in that century, built on a massive scale.
+Join me to better understand and appreciate this huge 17th C building.
+The building now known as Royal Palace started out its life as Town Hall, the largest Town Hall ever in Western Europe in that 17th century, built on a massive scale.
 It showed the world how wealthy and mighty the Dutch Republic had become in the Golden Age (c.
 1600-1670).
-Learn about the inner workings of this largest and most boastful of 17th Century town halls, and about the transfer of property to the Royal Family around 1800.
+Learn about the inner workings and machinery of government of this largest and most boastful of 17th Century town halls – and about the transfer of property to the Royal Family around 1800.
 In hindsight, handing it over to the Royal family protected the building from architectural changes.
-For day-to-day affairs municipal offices of the Town Hall were moved out to another address in Amsterdam and therefore little damage was done during the 19th and 20th centuries.
+For day-to-day affairs all municipal offices of the Town Hall were moved out to another address in Amsterdam and therefore little damage was done during the 19th and 20th centuries.

 Inside we find power play and power flexing on a massive scale: the 4 Lord Mayors (Burgemeesters) and the Council of 36 (Vroedschap) convened and decided on city policy but also about European and World affairs as Amsterdam was the greatest military and trade power from about 1600 – 1660.
 The city’s functioning needed many types of offices: finance, building permits, marriage, bankruptcy, policing, law and order, military troops.